Sunbird-Ed/Sunbird-MCP/README.md

-# DIKSHA Content Search MCP Server
+# Sunbird Content Search MCP Server

-A Model Context Protocol (MCP) server for searching and accessing educational content from DIKSHA, India's national digital infrastructure for school education.
+A Model Context Protocol (MCP) server for searching and accessing educational content from Sunbird, an open-source digital infrastructure for education.

 ## 🌟 Overview

-The DIKSHA Content Search MCP Server provides search and content retrieval capabilities for DIKSHA's educational resources.
+The Sunbird Content Search MCP Server provides search and content retrieval capabilities for Sunbird's educational resources.
 This server implements the Model Context Protocol (MCP) standard to enable integration with educational platforms.

 ## 🎯 Key Features